Duncan Campbell (journalist, born 1952): Secret Society

 In November 1985, Campbell was commissioned by BBC Scotland to present and research a six part, half-hour documentary series called Secret Society, produced by Brian Barr.
 The series caused a political furore, known as the Zircon affair, in 1987.
 The production team behind the series was threatened with prosecution under the Official Secrets Act.
 Campbell's front door was kicked down and his home searched, and Strathclyde Police raided the corporation's Scottish headquarters in Glasgow and seized the tapes from the offices of BBC Scotland, where the series had been made.

 The tapes were later returned and the series broadcast on the BBC except for episode one.
 The BBC decided that the first episode, about secret cabinet committees, was too sensitive to show before the 1987 general election.
-Labour MP Alistair Darling believed that the Thatcher government leaned on the BBC to prevent its damaging allegations from being made public.
+Labour MP Alistair Darling believed that the Thatcher government leaned on the BBC to prevent its damaging allegations from being made public and that the Zircon affair was merely "an elaborate blind" to get the cabinet committees episode pulled.

+Four episodes were broadcast between April and May 1987, with Campbell publishing a written counterpart to each episode in the New Statesman.
+The Zircon episode was broadcast in September 1988.
+The cabinet committees episode remained unbroadcast as of 2019, with an attempt to have it broadcast as part of Channel 4's 1991 Banned series ending up with Channel 4 having to remake it from scratch.